wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

 = 3.0.7 =
-* Improvement: enable/disable mu-plugin from the Settings page.
+* Improvement: enable and disable from the Settings page a Must Use Plugin to improve performance.
 * Bug fix: heatmaps on Latest Posts page are now working.

 = 3.0.6 =